chiechie/chiechie.github.io/source/_posts/technology/causeinfer-notes1.md

 2. [2007-The Journal of MachineLearning Research-pc算法](https://www.jmlr.org/papers/volume8/kalisch07a/kalisch07a.pdf)
 3. [别人对CauseInfer论文的解读](https://saruagithub.github.io/2020/04/13/20200413CauseInfer%E8%AE%BA%E6%96%871/)
 7. J. Pearl, Causality: models, reasoning and inference.
 Cambridge Univ Press, 2000, vol. 29.
+8. D. Barry and J. A. Hartigan, “A bayesian analysis for change point problems,” Journal of the American Statistical Association, vol. 88, no. 421, pp. 309–319, 1993.